ATTENTION: The English translation exclusively serves informational purposes; solely the German version is binding.

 The application deadline for online submission is March 15, 2019 at midnight (00:00 in the night leading into March 16).

-The original, signed documents must be submitted within a week of the application deadline to Musicboard Berlin GmbH at the following address:
+The original, signed documents must be submitted until March 22, 2019 to Musicboard Berlin GmbH at the following address:

 Musicboard Berlin GmbH